manuelmhtr/algortithms-course/README.md

 ### 10 Prim's Minimum Spanning Tree

 Given an undirected graph with a cost assigned on each edge.
-Calculates the total cost of the minimum spanning tree (MST) using the Prim's algorithm.
+Calculates the total cost of the minimum spanning tree (MST) using Prim's algorithm.

 ```sh
 $ python3 ./prims-min-spanning-tree/solution.py